Azure ACI: why perform maintenance operations

-When operate
+When to operate

 Data processes failed